 Afatinib, an irreversible ErbB Family blocker

-EGF, epithelial growth factor; EGFR, epithelial growth factor receptor.
+EGF, epidermal growth factor; EGFR, epidermal growth factor receptor.

 Watch afatinib's mechanism of action